hahuaz/prisma-starter/express/readme.md

 TODO:
-1. start the app after build
+1. start the app after the build. what is the best practice for building and starting the app?
 2. use tsx instead of ts-node